-The harassment continued when Malcolm was four years old, and local Klan members smashed all of the family's windows.
-To protect his family, Earl Little moved them from Omaha to Milwaukee, Wisconsin, in 1926 and then to Lansing, Michigan, in 1928.
+The harassment continued when Malcolm was 4 years old, and local Klan members smashed all of the family’s windows.
+To protect his family, Earl Little moved them from Omaha to Milwaukee in 1926 and then to Lansing, Michigan, in 1928.

-Two years later, in 1931, Earl Little's dead body was discovered lying across the municipal streetcar tracks.
-Although Malcolm X's family believed his father was murdered by white supremacists from whom he had received frequent death threats, the police officially ruled Earl Little's death a streetcar accident, thereby voiding the large life insurance policy he had purchased in order to provide for his family in the event of his death.
+Two years later, in 1931, Earl’s dead body was discovered lying across the municipal streetcar tracks.
+Although the family believed Earl was murdered by white supremacists from whom he had received frequent death threats, the police officially ruled his death a streetcar accident, thereby voiding the large life insurance policy he had purchased in order to provide for his family in the event of his death.

-In 1938, Malcolm was kicked out of school and sent to a juvenile detention home in Mason, Michigan.
-The white couple who ran the home treated him well, but he wrote in his autobiography that he was treated more like a "pink poodle" or a "pet canary" than a human being.
+In 1938, Malcolm was kicked out of West Junior High School and sent to a juvenile detention home in Mason, Michigan.
+The white couple who ran the home treated him well, but he wrote in his autobiography that he was treated more like a “pink poodle” or a “pet canary” than a human being.

 He attended Mason High School where he was one of only a few Black students.
 He excelled academically and was well-liked by his classmates, who elected him class president.

 Ella landed Malcolm a job shining shoes at the Roseland Ballroom.
-However, out on his own on the streets of Boston, Malcolm X became acquainted with the city's criminal underground and soon turning to selling drugs.
+However, out on his own on the streets of Boston, he became acquainted with the city’s criminal underground and soon turned to selling drugs.

 He got another job as kitchen help on the Yankee Clipper train between New York and Boston and fell further into a life of drugs and crime.
 Sporting flamboyant pinstriped zoot suits, he frequented nightclubs and dance halls and turned more fully to crime to finance his lavish lifestyle.

 He changed his name to Malcolm X and converted to the Nation of Islam before his release from prison in 1952 after six and a half years.

 Nation of Islam

 Malcolm X became the minister of Temple No. 7 in Harlem and Temple No. 11 in Boston, while also founding new temples in Hartford and Philadelphia.
-In 1960, he established a national newspaper, Muhammad Speaks, in order to further promote the message of the Nation of Islam.
+In 1960, he established a national newspaper called Muhammad Speaks in order to further promote the message of the Nation of Islam.

 Malcolm X and Martin Luther King Jr.

-By the early 1960s, Malcolm X had emerged as a leading voice of a radicalized wing of the civil rights movement, presenting a dramatic alternative to Martin Luther King Jr.'s vision of a racially-integrated society achieved by peaceful means.
+By the early 1960s, Malcolm X had emerged as a leading voice of a radicalized wing of the Civil Rights Movement, presenting a dramatic alternative to Martin Luther King Jr.’s vision of a racially-integrated society achieved by peaceful means.
 King was critical of Malcolm’s methods but avoided directly calling out his more radical counterpart.
 Although very aware of each other and working to achieve the same goal, the two leaders met only once—and very briefly—on Capitol Hill when the U.S. Senate held a hearing about an anti-discrimination bill.